wyliodrinstudio/WyliodrinSTUDIO/docs/source/api.rst

 * “project” = the current project object
 * name” = the special file name

-Given the example above, we call this function each time we are changing the project, so the Notebook can load its specific content for each project apart.
+Given the example above, we call this function to load the content that was previously saved in the file

 .. code-block:: javascript

-	data = await this.studio.projects.loadSpecialFile(this.currentProject,'notebook.json');
+	let output = loadSpecialFile('New Project', 'File_Name');

+The value of the **output** variable will be the array: [1,2,3].

 recursiveGeneration
 """"""""""""""""""""